 - From my experience as a blogger and everything I have learned on this topic, it seems that the ideal length of a blog post is somewhere between 1500 and 2000 words.

 Don’t just consider the length of your website content.
-Also consider:
+Also, consider the following:

 - How often are you publishing new content?
-If you want to publish daily, you can forget about writing 4000 word articles, unless you have a writing staff.
+If you want to publish daily, you can forget about 4000-word word articles, unless you have a writing staff.

 - Format your content for maximum readability.
 Use H1, H2, H3 and even H4 headings.
 Also, format your content so it is scannable.
 Short paragraphs really help your reader.